-- 1. The required health examinations must be performed by a physician licensed to practice medicine in all of its branches, an advanced practice nurse who has a written collaborative agreement with a collaborating physician authorizing the advanced practice nurse to perform health examinations, or a physician assistant who has been delegated the performance of health examinations by a supervising physician. - 2.
+- 1. Health examinations must be performed by a physician licensed to practice medicine in all of its branches, an advanced practice registered nurse, or a physician assistant who has been delegated the performance of health examinations by a supervising physician. - 2.
 A diabetes screening is a required part of each health examination; diabetes testing is not required. - 3.
-Beginning with the 2017-2018 school year, an age-appropriate developmental screening and an ageappropriate social and emotional screening are required parts of each health examination.
+An age-appropriate developmental screening and an age-appropriate social and emotional screening are required parts of each health examination.
 A student will not be excluded from school due to his or her parent/guardian's failure to obtain a developmental screening or a social and emotional screening. - 4.
-Before admission and in conjunction with required physical examinations, parent/guardian of children between the ages of one and seven years must provide a statement from a physician that their child was "risk-assessed" or screened for lead poisoning. - 5.
-The IDPH will provide all students entering sixth grade and their parent/guardian information about the link between human papilloma virus (HPV) and HPB-related cancers and the availability of the HPV vaccine. - 6.
-The District will provide informational materials regarding influenza, influenza vaccinations, meningococcal disease, and meningococcal vaccinations developed, provided, or approved by the IDPH when it provides information on immunizations, infectious diseases, medications, or other school health issues to students, parent(s)/guardian(s).
+Before admission and in conjunction with required physical examinations, parents/guardians of children between the ages of one and seven years must provide a statement from a physician that their child was risk-assessed or screened for lead poisoning. - 5.
+The IDPH will provide all students entering sixth grade and their parents/guardians information about the link between human papillomavirus (HPV) and HPV-related cancers and the availability of the HPV vaccine. - 6.
+The District will provide informational materials regarding influenza, influenza vaccinations, meningococcal disease, and meningococcal vaccinations developed, provided, or approved by the IDPH when it provides information on immunizations, infectious diseases, medications, or other school health issues to students' parents/guardians.

 Unless an exemption or extension applies, the failure to comply with the above requirements by the first day of school of the current school year will result in the student's exclusion from school until the required health forms are presented to the District.
 New students who register after October 15 of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
 If a medical reason prevents a student from receiving a required immunization by the first day of school, the student must present, by the first day of school, an immunization schedule and a statement of the medical reasons causing the delay.
-The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, or local health department responsible for administering the immunizations.
+The schedule and statement of medical reasons must be signed by the physician, advanced practice registered nurse, physician assistant, or local health department responsible for administering the immunizations.